dhbalaji/docusauras-dhbalaji-blog/blog/Work-around-for-dead-laptop-keyboard-keys-in-windows-10.md

 ## How to change the registry to change delete button functionality with other

 1. Download `sharpkeys` software.
 Its a freeware.
-Visit <https://github.com/randyrants/sharpkeys>
+Visit <a href="https://github.com/randyrants/sharpkeys">Github Repo</a>

 2. Asks for admin permission, grant it.
 It's your personal computer and you want to edit the registry on Windows OS